OUR 2018 EXHIBITS

-We have TWO featured exhibits in the museum this year.
-The first is a history of ELECTRICITY on this Island.
+We had two featured exhibits in the museum in 2018.
+The first was a history of ELECTRICITY on this Island.
 We make it easy to read those interesting stories about candles, oil lamps, and the very early days of gas lights and electricity.
 Hancock Wood is celebrating its 80th year on Kelleys Island.
 There are tidbits from the Island newspaper as well as loads of pictures from the 1953 installation of the underwater cable (and our thanks to Hancock Wood for sharing these).
 We also have a small, but very interesting display of early electric and non-electric appliances that were used in the modern kitchen.
-We even have a vintage ice box that was once used in the Parsonage.
+We still have a vintage ice box that was once used in the Parsonage on display.

 Our admission fee is: